Dave Meltzer: Career

+In 2016, Sports Illustrated called Meltzer a reliable source for MMA PPV numbers in an era when the UFC did not publicly release that information.
+In September 2017, the editor of Sherdog, Jordan Breen, stated "buy-rate estimates in the MMA sphere are almost wholly reliant on the reporting of Dave Meltzer" while praising Meltzer as one of the best active sports journalists of the era.
+In October 2017, MMAweekly.com stated "The UFC doesn't release its PPV numbers, but industry insider Dave Meltzer is largely credited with acquiring the most accurate estimates for how the fight promotion’s PPV buys perform".

 Meltzer, somewhat indirectly, helped to usher in a new era of wrestling in the late 2010s; a Twitter user asked him in 2017 if an independent wrestling event could sell at least 10,000 tickets, a number that no company besides WCW and WWE had reached for a professional wrestling show in the U.S. since 1993.
 He responded with "not any time soon", prompting wrestler Cody Rhodeswho had left WWE the previous yearto say he would "take that bet".
 Rhodes and the tag team The Young Bucks subsequently promoted the 2018 independent show All In, which gained an attendance of 11,263; this led Rhodes and the Bucks to sign up as wrestlers and executive vice presidents for All Elite Wrestling (AEW), a wrestling promotion created by Tony Khan in 2019 that would grow to become the second largest American promotion after WWE.